 We know many students don’t know their rights when it comes to their finances so we’re on a mission to let them know how the ombudsman can help make their life less painful when it comes to money.

-Our latest research shows that almost two thirds of people under 25 didn’t know about the ombudsman service – or how to get a financial problem sorted out for free.
-Only 3% of the complaints we receive come from people in this age group.
+In our latest research, more than half the 18 to 24 year olds we asked didn’t know about the ombudsman – or how to get a financial problem sorted out for free.
+And in the last year, only 1% of the complaints we received came from people aged under 25.

 We regularly ask young people how they’d prefer to hear about us.
-Based on their feedback, we’ve been working with specialist magazines, radio stations, university events and student advisers to raise-awareness of the ombudsman.
+Based on their feedback, we’ve been working with specialist magazines, radio stations, colleges and universities, and student advisers to raise awareness of the ombudsman.

 Check out our latest features in some of the leading lifestyle magazines for students and young people:

 We continue to work closely with the National Association of Student Money Advisers (NASMA) on a series of joint initiatives including:

 We also work with MyBnk, a charity who delivers financial education workshops and microfinance schemes in schools and youth groups.
 They also provide free resources and lessons plans.

 Our ongoing outreach work involves meeting students and young people around the country including: